microsoft/AdaptiveCards/specs/DesignDiscussions/InputInlineEditability.md

 ![img](./assets/InputInlineEdit/InputInlineEditScenario6.PNG)

-5. When user has updated the input field, Action.Submit or Action.Execute button such as "Save" which has  `disabledUnlessAssociatedInputsChange` property (https://github.com/microsoft/AdaptiveCards/issues/7103) will get enabled automatically.
+5. When the user has updated the input field, Action.Submit or Action.Execute button such as "Save" which has `disabledUnlessAssociatedInputsChange` property (https://github.com/microsoft/AdaptiveCards/issues/7103) will get enabled automatically.
 It will guide user to hit the button to commit the changes made on the card.

 ![img](./assets/InputInlineEdit/InputInlineEditScenario7.PNG)

-6. When user clicks hits on the Action.Submit or Action.Execute button, latest input values will be sent to the bot from host and bot can then update the card with latest information which we will show in default state.
+6. When the user clicks on the Action.Submit or Action.Execute button, latest input values will be sent to the bot from host and bot can then update the card with latest information which we will show in default state.

 ![img](./assets/InputInlineEdit/InputInlineEditScenario8.PNG)